 Is this art?
 Or, did they need to remind people who was in Van Halen?
 Not sure what the OU812 album cover says about the band.

 I do know this, speaking on position only, perhaps the artwork foreshadowed Michael Anthony's exit from the band?
 EVH is clearly on the top, followed by equal ground for Sammy and Alex.

 This was also around the time when Bill & Ted made the convincing argument to recruit Eddie Van Halen into Wyld Stallyns.
 They needed EVH in 1988, along with a triumphant video and actually knowing how to play.
 Even without Eddie, the Bill & Ted's Excellent Adventure Soundtrack had killer songs.

 While the Van Halen logo is always a strong play, it's a bit muted on the For Unlawful Carnal Knowledge album cover due to the background material it sits on: leather? vinyl? polyester? not a clue ...

 But that was kind of the vibe in 1991.
 If you're asking us, that looks like a dodgeball.

 1995's Balance album cover has some heft.
 Glen Wexler really delivered with the photography and concept on Alex's request to explore "the duality of the human psyche".

 Wexler's positioning of the conjoined twins was a subtle nod to the Van Halen logo.
 Balance represented exactly where the band was at, both in title and visually.
 The band was coping with the death of manager Ed Leffler and Sammy was entering his last year with the band.

 And there they were, taking a cannonball to the gut to prove that they could.
-Hint: it didn't work.
+Hint: it didn't work in 1998.